2012 BMW X6 Performance

 Acceleration and Power

-Reviewers agree that for such a heavy vehicle, the BMW X6 has plenty of get-up-and-go with any of its engine options.
-The X6 is available with three powerplants, all of which feature xDrive, BMW’s all-wheel drive system.
-Buyers can choose from a turbocharged 3.0-liter inline-six in the xDrive35i, a 4.4-liter twin-turbo V8 in the xDrive50i and a gas-electric hybrid twin-turbo V8 in the ActiveHybrid model.
+Reviewers agree that for such a heavy vehicle, the BMW X6 has plenty of get-up-and-go with both of its engine options.
+Buyers can choose from a turbocharged 3.0-liter inline-six in the xDrive35i or a 4.4-liter twin-turbo V8 in the xDrive50i.
 The 35i’s 3.0-liter inline-six makes 300 horsepower and 300 pound-feet of torque, and gets 16 mpg in the city and 23 mpg on the highway, according to the EPA.
 The 4.4-liter V8 that comes with the xDrive50i makes 400 horsepower and 450 pound-feet of torque, while getting 14/20 mpg city/highway.

 - "Acceleration is brisk with either of the available engines (the 300-hp 35i is definitely more than enough).” -- Edmunds